cnti-testcatalog/testsuite/FAQ.md

 </p>
 </details>

-<details> <summary>I ran several tests and missed the output of results, are these lost or can I view past test results?</summary>
+<details> <summary>I ran several tests and missed the output of the results, are these lost or can I view past test results?</summary>
 <p>

- - All test results are stored in the results/ directory of where you installed CNF Conformance in yaml format.
+ - All test results are stored in the results/ directory of where you installed the CNF Conformance suite in yaml format.

 </p>
 </details>